 Additional information is available from the Passport Canada website.

 Do you have a question about the passport requirements for your kid?
-Contact us for a free consultation.
+Contact us for a consultation.